SwissTPH/tricc/README.md

 ### label
 Not a real property to add, it is simply the text display in the boxes

+# notes

+advanced interpretation of the edges:

+Activity instances: if there is more that 1 instance of a single actity then the 1+ activity will be displayed only if the previous one were not

+the node folowing an 1+ activity will be display after the activy OR instead of the activity

+Select multiple: if followed by a calculate (rhombus included) the calculate will be equal to the number of selected option BUT opt_none if not a calculate then relevance will be used unless it is "required" then condition will be at least 1 selection

+the Rhombus act as an AND between its imputs and its reference BUT it is an OR beween the inputs (input1 OR input2 OR input3) AND reference

 # READ Xressource
 https://jgraph.github.io/drawio-tools/tools/convert.html